-- monitor the implementation of Government policy
+Monitor the implementation of Government policy;

-- advise the Minister on emerging issues relating to people with disability, and about the content and implementation of the State Disability Inclusion Plan and disability inclusion action plans
+Advise the Minister on emerging issues relating to people with disability, and about the content and implementation of the State Disability Inclusion Plan and disability inclusion action plans;

-- promote the inclusion of people with disability in the community and promote community awareness of matters concerning the interests of people with disability and their families
+Promote the inclusion of people with disability in the community and promote community awareness of matters concerning the interests of people with disability and their families;

-- conduct research about matters relating to people with disability.
+Conduct research about matters relating to people with disability.

-The Council has 12 members, including a Chairperson and Deputy Chairperson.
+The Council has up to 12 members, including a Chairperson and Deputy Chairperson.
 Each member is appointed for up to four years by the Governor of NSW on the recommendation of the State Government's Minister for Disability Services.